pwn-0x309/Hackintosh-ASUS-K501LB-Mojave/README.md

 Bring your Notebook ASUS K501LB works with OSX 10.14 Mojave for daily usage.

+## What are not working?
+1. Card wifi -> Replace it with one in the whitelist
+2. Sleep -> Couldn't fix
+3. Facetime video call -> Couldn't fix

 ## What has been included?

 1. EFI Clover configuration and kexts for booting with both USB installer and OSX after installation.